han-xudong/metaball/README.md

   <img src="docs/assets/banner.jpg" alt="MagiClaw Banner" width="700"/>
 </p>

 MetaBall is a soft end-of-robot module capable of vision-based deformable perception.
-This repository contains the training and testing code for the BallNet model.
+It provides a easy and efficient interface for various robot applications.

 ## 📦 Installation